priyanivyas/MINI_PROJECTS/README.md

 # 1) Random Password Generator 🔐

 Hey there!
-This is my first mini project - a simple password generator that I built while learning Python.
+This is my mini project - a simple password generator that I built while learning Python.
 Nothing fancy, but it gets the job done!

 ## What it does